platformsh/platformsh-docs/src/gettingstarted/gettingstarted/template/create-project.md

 title: "Create a new project"
 weight: 2
 toc: false
+aliases:
+  - "/gettingstarted/template/create-project.html"
 ---

 In the previous step, you set up a free trial account with Platform.sh.
-Now you have access to the Platform.sh [management console](/administration/web/).
+Now you have access to the Platform.sh [management console](/administration/web.html).

 From here you can create projects, adjust account settings, and a lot more that you will explore throughout these Getting Started guides.